While learning full stack web development, you may be wondering about the difference between the render and return methods in ReactJS

 You can simply return whatever value is passed into the return method in these cases.

-When To Use The Return Method?
+When To Use The Return Method In React Js?

 The return method can be used in a few different situations.
 One example would be when you want to return a default value from a function.
 Another instance would be when you wish to return a value from a component used as a stateless functional component.